Carbon Project 4835 - Project Principles

 Projects must prove so-called additionality.
 Projects may be considered additional if its activities:

-• Are expected to generate additional benefits over the field that has been generating in the season prior to joining the Carbon Project.
+• Are expected to generate additional benefits over the initial baseline case.

 • Are not required by law (e.g if cover cropping would be required by law).